bhushan-ssh/quizmaster/README.md

 ## 🚀 Features

 ### 👤 User Features
-- View available subjects, units, and quizzes
+- View available subjects, units, and quizzes.
 - Attempt quizzes with multiple-choice questions
 - Instant score calculation and feedback
 - Track performance using charts and graphs